London Drum

 Peak Off-peak Peak Off-peak Anytime Off-peak

 Search for more art exhibitions in London, or look for things to do near Trafalgar Square.
-Check out all the other events on Friday 20th June, Saturday 21st June and during June 2025
+Check out all the other events in London today, tomorrow, this weekend and during August

 ★★FreeNational Portrait Gallery